tinyg210/shipment-list-demo/README.md

 - AWSLambda_FullAccess
 - AmazonDynamoDBFullAccess

-We will be using the user's credentials and export them as temporary environment variable with the `export` (`set` on Windows) command:
+We will be using the user's credentials and export them as temporary environment variables with the `export` (`set` on Windows) command:

 ```